 I want a home of my own but I am too frightened to ever buy a home again and that means I feel like I have no home, no place to belong, no chance of settling down.

-I thought I had dealt with those feelings but I haven’t.
+I thought I had dealt with those feelings of loss but I haven’t.
 The pain was not quite as bad as when it all happened but bad enough.
 I felt like a loser all over again so I went to the slot machines hoping they would make me feel like a winner for just a minute or two.
 I knew it was a stupid thing to do but we do stupid things when we are trying to escape pain.

 It didn’t help, of course, I lost and continued to feel like a loser but feeling like a loser because I lost money was easier to bear than feeling like a loser because I ran away from everything that mattered to me to escape my fear of a few criminal children.